Oberlin Student Cooperative Association: All-OSCA Staff

 All members of OSCA equally own and participate in running OSCA.
 However, there are certain individual leadership roles that function on an all-OSCA level (rather than on an individual co-op level) in order to allow OSCA to function as the large organization that it is.
 These jobs include four Officer positions and a number of All-OSCA student staff positions.
 Students in these roles oversee different aspects of OSCA.
 While in the past most positions were elected annually, OSCA has transitioned to hiring for most All-OSCA roles.
 Examples include Housing Loose End Coordinators, the OSCA-Oberlin College Liaison, Dining and Housing Operations Managers, and various committee coordinators.

-Co-op Staff
+Co-op Panache

 Each co-op also employs many of its members in specific positions; work performed in these positions counts towards a student's hours within their co-op.
 These roles exist distinctly within housing and dining co-ops, and one student may hold both a housing and dining co-op job to fulfill their required hours.
 Examples in dining include Tasty Things Makers, Bread Makers, Kitchen Coordinators, Party Coordinators, and Food Buyers.
 Examples in housing include Clean Coordinators, Garden Coordinators, and Supply Coordinators.